The Directors are pleased to present their Twenty Seventh Annual Report on thebusiness and operations of Hexaware Technologies Limited

 Particulars of Directors and Employees

-The table containing names and other particulars of Directors in accordance with theprovisions of Section 197(12) of the Companies Act 2013 read with rule 5 (1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is enclosed asAnnexure 6 to the Board Report.
+The table containing names and other particulars of Directors in accordance with theprovisions of Section 197(12) of the Companies Act 2013 read with rule 5 (i) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is enclosed asAnnexure 6 to the Board Report.

 The statement containing particulars of employees as required under Section 197(12) ofthe Act read with Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is provided in a separate annexure forming part of this report.Further the report and the accounts are being sent to the members excluding the aforesaidannexure.
-In terms of Section 136 of the Act the said annexure is open for inspection atthe Registered Office of the Company.Any shareholder interested in obtaining a copy ofthe same may write to the CompanySecretary.
+In terms of Section 136 of the Act the said annexure is open for inspection.Any shareholder interested in obtaining a copy of the same may write to the CompanySecretary.

 Disclosure as required under Section 22 of Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013

-The Company as an organization is committed to provide a healthy environment to all theemployees and thus does not tolerate any discrimination and/or harassment in any form.
-TheCompany has in place a Prevention of Sexual Harassment (POSH) policy in line with the requirements ofthe Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
+The Company has in place a framework for employees to report sexual harassment cases atworkplace and our process ensures complete confidentiality of information.
+The Company hasin place Prevention of Sexual Harassment (POSH) policy in line with the requirements ofthe Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
 Frequent communication of this policy is done through various programs and atregular intervals to the employees.